kalrnlo/luau-site/_pages/sandbox.md

 - `newproxy` only works with `true`/`false`/`nil` arguments.
 - `module` allowed overriding global packages and was removed as a result.

 > Note: `getfenv`/`setfenv` result in additional isolation challenges, as they allow injecting globals into scripts on the call stack.
-Ideally, these should be disabled as well, but unfortunately Roblox community relies on these for various reasons.
+Ideally, these should be disabled as well, but unfortunately community relies on these for various reasons.
 This can be mitigated by limiting interaction between trusted and untrusted code, and/or using separate VMs.

 ## Environment